How to confine projects to specific users¶

 Note

-The UI does not currently support configuring project confinement.
+The UI does not currently support configuring project confinement for certificates of this type.
 Use the CLI or API to set up confinement.

 If you’re using token authentication: